matthewgallina/smockin/README.md

 <br />

 Looking for an online hosted solution instead?
-Checkout sMockin Cloud at https://www.smockin.com and sign up for free!
+Check out <b>sMockin Cloud</b> at www.smockin.com and sign up for free!

 <br />